 Therapy should be individualized according to patient response.
 Use the smallest dosage necessary to achieve the required response.

-The usual initial dose in adults is 25 mg daily given as a single dose.
+For Control Of Hypertension - The usual initial dose in adults is 25 mg daily given as a single dose.
 The dose may be increased to 50 mg daily, given as a single or two divided doses.
 Doses above 50 mg are often associated with marked reductions in serum potassium (see also PRECAUTIONS).

 Patients usually do not require doses in excess of 50 mg of hydrochlorothiazide daily when used concomitantly with other antihypertensive agents.